 When my husband and I got married we had many hopes and dreams, did you?
 We dreamt of a large home to live in.
-The house would sit on property for our babies to run and play on.
+The house would sit on the property for our babies to run and play on.
 A nice car and yearly vacations to relax and enjoy were often part of our nightly talks.
 Then as the babies came along the bills mounted.
 Each year it seemed we owed more and more.
 Would we ever be able to pay off the credit cards and bills?

 Owning our own business was like speaking Greek.
 Rich worked for a local lumber mill and had for over twenty years when we met.
 The likelihood of him leaving was zilch.
 My job at the bank was exciting and fulfilling to me.
 I had no plans of going anywhere either.

 Like most people who come from working in corporate America, we were used to someone else doing all of the thinking.
-The systems of process were in place when I started working at the bank.
-Senior employees trained me and I was off and serving the bank's customers.
+The systems of the process were in place when I started working at the bank.
+Senior employees trained me and I was off and serving the bank’s customers.
 The same scenario went for the mill.
 Rich simply showed up and did his job, a small part of the whole operation.

 It did not take long to learn that it took more than one paycheck to support a family.
 My husband and I both had to work to pay our bills, clothe our babies and pay the mortgage.
-Like most other people, we knew we also had car payments, credit card bills and more.
-After awhile harsh reality dashed our hopes and dreams.
+Like most other people, we knew we also had car payments, credit card bills, and more.
+After a while, harsh reality dashed our hopes and dreams.
 We started to wonder if we would always be in this situation.
 We just never could see ourselves getting ahead.

 What will they think of me?

-Then a friend introduced us to a part time home based business, otherwise known as network marketing.
-There are many names for businesses like these but they all carried the stigma, "Oh, it's one of those things".
+Then a friend introduced us to a part-time home-based business, otherwise known as network marketing.
+There are many names for businesses like these but they all carried the stigma, “Oh, it’s one of those things”.
 Regardless of what product or service the business sold no one wanted to buy what I was selling.

 Nevertheless, our hopes and dreams for a brighter future burned deep within us.
-Those dreams are what we focused on instead of the naysayer, negative relatives and friends.
+Those dreams are what we focused on instead of the naysayer, negative relatives, and friends.
 We were determined to succeed, to earn extra money for those annoying bills and vacations of our dreams.